-Etidronic Acid is a chelator that can also be found in soaps, moisturizers and tooth whitening products.
-It removes soap scum and mineral deposits that are caused by hard water.
+Etidronic acid is a chelator that can also be found in soaps, moisturisers and tooth whitening products.
 The word chelator (pronounced "key-lay-tor") comes from the Greek word chele, or claw.
-Think of a chelator as a tiny claw that reaches out and grabs the minerals in soap scum or soils, to keep them from depositing on a surface.
-By binding to the soap scum or deposit, Etidronic Acid allows them to be rinsed away.
+Think of a chelator as a cany claw that reaches out and grabs the minerals in soap scum or soils, to keep them from depositing on a surface.
+We use etidronic acid in products to remove soap scum and mineral deposits that are caused by hard water.
+By binding to the soap scum or deposit, it allows them to be rinsed away.